KislakCenter/VisColl/README.md

 1. Create a Collation Model
 2. Create an Image List
-3. Generate a Collation Visualization
+3. Generate a Collation Visualization (see http://dorpdev.library.upenn.edu/collation/ for some examples of what the Collation Visualization looks like)

 ## Create a Collation Model